Skip to main content

 Common questions

 We’ll say so.
-If better prompting or a minor RAG adjustment closes the gap, that’s the recommendation — even if it means no further engagement.
-We’ve ended engagements at the diagnostic stage; those clients refer others precisely because we didn’t oversell.
-Recommending unnecessary work would undermine everything the diagnostic is for.
+If better prompting or a minor RAG adjustment closes the gap, that’s the recommendation, even if it means no further engagement.
+Recommending unnecessary work would undermine the independence the diagnostic is designed to provide.

 We work under NDA and can operate within your infrastructure.
 For the diagnostic, we need access to representative failure cases and pipeline architecture — not necessarily your full training set.
 Data handling requirements are agreed before any access begins.

 Yes.
-But execution without a prior diagnosis is how teams end up retrofitting after a failed attempt.
-The diagnostic is the faster path to a working build — not a gatekeeping step.
+But execution without a prior failure analysis is how teams end up retrofitting after a failed attempt.
+The diagnostic is the faster path to a working build, not a gatekeeping step.
 If you’ve already run a thorough internal diagnosis and know exactly what you need, we can scope execution directly on the intro call.

-Book an intro call to discuss your current setup, where performance is falling short, and whether the diagnostic is the right next step.
-Thirty minutes.
-No cost, no commitment.
+Book an intro call to walk through your failure patterns, where performance is breaking down, and whether the diagnostic is the right next step.
+30 minutes.
+Free.
+No commitment.

-After you book, we’ll send a brief pre-call questionnaire so we make the most of 30 minutes.
+After you book, we’ll send 3 questions so we can focus the 30 minutes on your specific situation.

 Prefer email? phil@baseweight.co · We work under NDA.